 For this Informatica Update Strategy Transformation example, we will create a Non-reusable Session.
 For this, go to Tasks Menu and select the Create option.

 Please provide a unique name (s_update_tran) for this session.
 Once you click on the Create button, a new window called Mappings will open.
 Here, we are selecting the m_update_trans

 Please link the Start Task with a newly created session task

 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab

-Treat Source Rows as: By default Data Driven is selected in this case.
-If not, please change it to Data Driven.
-Remember, Data Driven option means, instead of performing informatica default insertion, it will use the Update Strategy Transformation option to load target table.
+Treat Source Rows as: By default, Data-Driven selected in this case.
+If not, please change it to Data-Driven.
+Remember, Data Driven option means, instead of performing Informatica default insertion, and it will use the Update Strategy Transformation option to load the target table.

 Within the mappings tab, we have to configure the Source, target Connections.
 First, let us configure the source connections by clicking on the SQ_CustomerRecord source present in the Sources folder.

-Next, Let me start the Workflow.
-To do so, navigate to the Workflows menu, and select the Start Workflow option.
+Next, Let me start the Informatica Update Strategy Transformation Workflow.
+To do so, navigate to the Workflows menu and select the Start Workflow option.

 Let us open the SQL Server Management Studio to check whether we successfully performed the Informatica update strategy.